awesome-global-contributions/awesome-global-contributions/CONTRIBUTING.md

 For those from unsupported sites, you will need to fill out the following items:

-- `contributionGuidlinesUrl`: The URL to the contribution guidelines of the project.
+- `contributionGuidelinesUrl`: The URL to the contribution guidelines of the project.
 - `logoUrl`: The URL to an image file that represents the logo of the project